epoirierIRD/Low-cost_oxygen_sensor/README.md

 ![screenshot](Imagefolder/node-red.png)

-However, you miss the modbus command function.
+However, if you miss the modbus command function on the left panel.
 Quit Node-RED and execute this command in your terminal:
 ```Bash
 npm install node-red-contrib-modbus
 ```